flaviogrando/ATPmanager/README.md

 # ATPmanager
 This code was used to generate tens of thousand simulations used in:

+  GRANDO, F. L., LAZZARETTI, A. E., MORETO, M.; "The Impact of PMU Data Quality on Event Classification in Distribution Systems".
+Subjected to IEEE Transactions on Smart Grid.
+Pre-print available: https://ieeexplore.ieee.org/document/9606225.

  GRANDO, F. L., LAZZARETTI, A. E., MORETO, M., LOPES, H. S.; "Fault Classification in Power Distribution Systems using PMU Data and Machine Learning".
 Presented in: 2019 20th International Conference on Intelligent System Application to Power Systems (ISAP).
 Available in: https://ieeexplore.ieee.org/document/9065966.

- GRANDO, F. L., LAZZARETTI, A. E., MORETO, M.; "The Impact of PMU Data Quality on Event Classification in Distribution Systems".
-Subjected to IEEE Transactions on Smart Grid in March 2021 (UNDER REVIEW).

-IMPORTANT: The codes and procedures of this study will be released with the publication of this last paper.
-However, the dataset used in this study is available at: https://mega.nz/folder/YY1kWJyT#IhYgmxM_ADQi4-oZt4vYHw
+Additionally, the dataset used in this study is available at: https://mega.nz/folder/YY1kWJyT#IhYgmxM_ADQi4-oZt4vYHw

 # What is ATPmanager?